Acquire and install enterprise licenses

 1. Contact the Pentaho Sales team to purchase enterprise licenses for Pentaho products.

-After you purchase your Pentaho enterprise licenses, you receive an email with an activation ID or cloud license server information that can be used to unlock the product.
+After you purchase your Pentaho enterprise licenses, you receive an email with an activation ID and cloud license server information that can be used to unlock the product.

 2. Choose the type of license server to use for verifying Pentaho product licenses.